best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Use parameterisation to reduce repetition in test logic

 Similar steps are often repeated when testing multiple combinations of inputs and outputs.
-Parameterisation allows us to reduce repetition in our test code, in a similar way to writing our logic in functions.
+Parameterisation allows reduction of repetition in test code, in a similar way to writing your logic in functions.
-You should specify pairs of inputs and expected outputs, so that your testing tool can repeat the same test for each scenario.
+Specify pairs of inputs and expected outputs, so your testing tool can repeat the same test for each scenario.

 Using parameterisation in a test framework is equivalent to using a for-loop to apply a test function over multiple inputs and expected outputs.
 Using functionality from test packages may provide improved running efficiency and more detailed reporting of test failures.